 In a medium pot, bring water to boil.
 Add steel cut oats and stir.
 Return to boil.
 Turn heat down to medium-low and simmer for 20-30 minutes or until all the water is absorbed and you get the desired amount of chewiness.
 Stir every now and again so the oats on the bottom don’t burn.
 If you get a ‘skin’ on the top of your oatmeal, don’t freak out, just stir it back into that rest of the oatmeal.

-Additions [the yummy stuff]
+Additions [the yummy stuff] for Toddlers

 When done, let cool slightly and then add any ingredients you like if you didn’t already; milk, berries, fruit, carob chips, nuts, cinnamon, brown sugar, cloves, honey, etc.